Optimal distance query reconstruction for graphs without long induced cycles: Introduction

 \paragraph{Roadmap} In \cref{sec:prel}, we set up our notation and give the relevant definitions.
-In \cref{sec:trees}, we present our deterministic algorithm for trees as a `warm-up'.
-In \cref{sec:lb}, we give the matching randomised lower bound and in \cref{sec:determinist} we extend our deterministic algorithm to $k$-chordal graphs.
-In \cref{sec:tl}, we present our randomised algorithm for graphs of bounded treelength and in \cref{sec:concl} we conclude with some open problems.
+In \cref{sec:determinist}, we present our deterministic algorithms for trees and $k$-chordal graphs, obtaining new upper bounds.
+In \cref{sec:lb}, we prove a matching randomised lower bound and discuss further applications of this lower bound.
+In \cref{sec:concl} we conclude with some open problems.